 The Robotics Group conducts research into the use of mobile robots in extreme environments.
 The primary focus of the work is aimed at nuclear decommissioning, but there is also research on robots for the energy sector (offshore wind and substation inspections).
 The group brings together the Schools of Electrical and Electronic Engineering (EEE), Mechanical, Aerospace and Civil Engineering (MACE) and Computer Science (CS).

 We conduct research in key areas of innovative design of robotics for in-situ repair/maintenance of high-value industrial assets and automation of production lines utilising intelligent robotic systems and algorithms.
-We have slender multi-degree of freedom continuum robots for in-situ aero-engine repairs, walking machine tools for high precision machining repairs of nuclear equipment, teleoperated robotics systems for repair and maintenance.
+We have slender multi degree of freedom continuum robots for in-situ aero-engine repairs, walking machine tools for high precision machining repairs of nuclear equipment, teleoperated robotics systems for repair and maintenance.

 The Autonomous Systems and Robotics Research Centre’s activities originate in 1987 when Salford was chosen as the site of the UK’s National Advanced Robotics Research Centre.
 The centre has very close links with other research institutes and strong and historic links with industry, particularly through the industrial advisory board of the Northern Robotics Network, of which Prof Nefti-Meziani is a founder member.

-A joint facility has been established between Sheffield Robotics and the University of Liverpool, focussing on Human-Machine Co-operation in Robotics and Autonomous Systems.
+A joint facility has been established between Sheffield Robotics and the University of Liverpool, focusing on Human-Machine Co-operation in Robotics and Autonomous Systems.
 More specifically, it supports research in autonomous systems that will lead directly to improvements in core technologies important to the UK economy.
 The interdisciplinary nature of the facility enables a broad range of innovative research.

 The STAR Lab leads Surrey's involvement within the UK-RAS Network, and was an active participant and co-organizer to the UK Robotics Week.
 It is also the hosting research group of the EPSRC/UKSA national hub on Future AI & Robotics for Space (FAIR-SPACE).
 Other international community activities include leading the IEEE-CIS Task Force on Intelligent Space Systems and Operations, UK-RAS White Paper on Space Robotics, TAROS 2017, etc.